-For individual employees, corporate training offers the opportunity to expand on the skills and talents first developed during their college years.
+For individuals, corporate training offers the opportunity to expand on the skills and talents developed during their college years.
 For companies, corporate training programs can help incoming team members adapt their college knowledge and life experiences to the specific needs and culture of a corporation.
-And for corporate trainers, this industry offers the chance to enjoy a teaching career without the traditional drawbacks of low salary and difficult pupils.

 Corporate Training Can Happen Anywhere

-The strongest corporate training opportunities inspire and entertain participants, while providing significant insights and skills that can help them perform their jobs more effectively.
-Once confined to slideshow lectures by organizational gurus like Peter Drucker and Steven Covey, corporate training experiences now include trips to fish markets, safaris, and four-star kitchens.
-Many corporate trainers enjoy expanding the minds of their students by exposing them to unusual environments where success requires critical thinking.
+Once confined to slideshow lectures by organizational gurus, corporate training experiences have expanded to include events such as trips to fish markets, safaris and four-star dining.
+The ideal corporate training opportunities inspire and entertain participants, while still educating them about skills that can help them perform their jobs more effectively.
+Many corporate trainers enjoy expanding the minds of their students by exposing them to unusual environments that encourage critical thinking.

-Professional corporate trainers must possess the ability to turn any environment into a learning situation.
+Professional corporate trainers benefit from the ability to turn any environment into a learning situation.
 Though most corporate training programs take place in lecture halls or hotel ballrooms, corporate trainers must also be effective in one-on-one coaching scenarios in conference rooms and in client offices.
-Corporate trainers must understand when to deviate from the script and laser in on a specific learning opportunity to help their student succeed.
+Corporate trainers must understand when to deviate from the script and laser in on a specific learning opportunity to help their students succeed.